 Billing validation is accomplished primarily by the Division's Medicaid Management Information System (MMIS).
 The MMIS is designed to meet federal certification requirements for claims processing and submitted claims are adjudicated against MMIS edits prior to payment.
 DOM may subsequently validate billings post-payment in accordance with the audit strategy outlined in I-2-a.
+Post-payment audits are structured to ensure that there is sufficient documentation that services were rendered.
 Recovery action is undertaken by the Division for any identified overpayments and the federal share of identified overpayments is returned to the Federal Government.